-Solving a puzzle can strengthen your child’s logical thinking, problem solving skills and be a real self-esteem booster when successfully completed.
+Solving a puzzle can strengthen your child’s logical thinking, and problem-solving skills> It can also be a real self-esteem booster when successfully completed.

 The best way for a child to learn is through play and so it is up to us parents to provide the tools for effective learning.

-If your child has a favourite author or particular interest, buy or borrow that kind of books to encourage or enhance a love of reading.
+If your child has a favourite author or particular interest, buy or borrow a book on that topic to encourage or enhance a love of reading.

 Reading broadens your child’s mental horizons as well as their vocabulary.
 The ability to digest written text is not only a lifelong skill and if nurtured correctly can be a lifelong pleasure.

-Sometimes boredom is just unreleased pent up energy in your child.
-You can help them burn up this kind of energy by getting them to indulge in outdoor activities.
+Sometimes boredom is just unreleased pent-up energy in your child.
+You can help them tackle boredom by burning up this kind of energy by getting them involved in outdoor activities.

 Take them for walks, teach them to ride their bicycles (safely), bounce on hoppers, jump on trampolines, run around etc.